Read Excel Files in ASP.NET MVC Using C# with IronXL

 green arrow pointer

-After creating the new project, we have to install the IronXL library.
-Follow the steps below to install the IronXL library.
+After creating the new project, install the IronXL library.
+Follow these steps to install IronXL.
 Open the NuGet Package Manager Console and run the following command:

 Install-Package IronXL.Excel